parallaxinc/PropWare/docs/Ch2CMakeTutorial.md

 Make the "clean" target will delete all compiled objects and let you start over (`make clean`).
 You can remove old files and recompile new ones in a single step with `make clean all` (order matters).

-PropWare provides two extra targets for your convenience.
+%PropWare provides two extra targets for your convenience.
 * The `debug` target will compile your code, write it to your Propeller's HUB RAM and then start a serial terminal to aid in debugging your application.
 When you are finished, press any of the arrow keys on your keyboard (don't use `Control-C` - it doesn't seem to like that) and you will be returned to your normal command prompt.